 If you tried XLS Medical supplements, let me know below if it worked – or didn't – by leaving a comment below.

 Does XLS Medical Work?

-The research on the active ingredient in XLS Medical Max Strength (Clavitanol) appears to be well done and does seem to show those taking it lose more weight than those taking a placebo.
-It should be remembered that the people in the study also ate fewer calories and exercised as well.
-Because of that, the question has to be asked: would the same benefits also be seen in those who only took the supplement, who didn't also eat less and exercise?
-It will take better studies to know for sure, so to be safe, if you use this product, make certain you also watch what you eat and do some moderate exercise, like walking a few times a week to get the best results.
+The research on the active ingredient in XLS Medical Max Strength (Clavitanol) appears to be well done and does seem to show those taking it lost more weight than those taking a placebo.
+Remember though, that the people in the study also ate fewer calories and exercised too.